QizhiPei/FABind/README.md

 pip install torchdrug==0.1.2 rdkit torchmetrics==0.10.2 tqdm mlcrate pyarrow accelerate Bio lmdb fair-esm tensorboard pip install fair-esm
 ```

+You can also manually download the pre-trained model from https://huggingface.co/QizhiPei/FABind_model/tree/main.

 ## Data
 The PDBbind 2020 dataset can be download from http://www.pdbbind.org.cn.
 We then follow the same data processing as [TankBind](https://github.com/luwei0917/TankBind/blob/main/examples/construction_PDBbind_training_and_test_dataset.ipynb).